reach25aish/reach25aish/README.md

 Ability to work both independently and manage a team.
 Versatile team player with strong analytical and problem solving skills.
 Excellent communication/inter personal skills.
-Good team player with excellent work history as regards with work ethics, dependability and willingness to go an extra mile.
 Ability to quickly learn technologies.
-Very good at performing complex data analysis and adhoc reporting.

 Languages and Tools: